divs16/orc_rag_agent/README.md

 Oracle Recruiting Cloud RAG Agent
 Type your question (or 'quit' to exit)

-You: What recruiting type should I use for a contractor in Norway?
+You: What recruiting type should I use for a contractor in Oman?

 Agent: For a contractor in Oman, you should use the "FT Contractor" recruiting type.
        Oman is a country where XYZ does not have operations but does business